Latest daily number of Isle of Wight positive Covid-19 tests and deaths

 Deaths

-The Government Dashboard records no new deaths within 28 days of positive test, meaning the cumulative total remains at 245 (as of 22nd Feb).
+The Government Dashboard records no new deaths within 28 days of positive test, meaning the cumulative remains at 245 (as of 25th Feb).

 Our thoughts are with all those who have lost loved ones and with those who are working so hard to save lives.